Coexistence of extended and localized states in finite-sized mosaic Wannier-Stark lattices

 which helps us to back calculate the waveguide width at the given modulation amplitudes.

-In our experimental design, we have chosen a total number of 11 waveguides, $\kappa=2$, a constant force of $F/J=1$ and $4$ along with a nearest-neighbor hopping term of $J=0.01$.
-This particular combination has allowed us to operate in both the weak and strong field limit of Fig.~\ref{fig1}(a), thereby enabling clear identification of both the extended states and the Wannier-Stark ladder.
-By numerically solving Eq.~\eqref{eq:4} to retrieve the widths of the modulated waveguides, we could engineer the on-site energy to increase linearly every second waveguide, as expressed by Eq.~\eqref{eq:2}.
+In our experimental design, we have chosen a total number of $11$ waveguides, $\kappa=2$, a constant force of $F/J=1$ and $4$ along with a nearest-neighbor hopping term of $J=0.01$.
+This particular combination has allowed us to operate in both the moderate and strong field limit of Fig.~\ref{fig1}(a), thereby enabling clear identification of both the finite-size extended states and the Wannier-Stark ladder.
+In the very weak regime, the model is simplified to the quantum-walk framework, which has been experimentally explored~\cite{Jiao2021}.
+For the lattice design, we solve Eq.~\eqref{eq:4} to retrieve the widths of the modulated waveguides, then engineer the on-site energy to increase it linearly every second waveguide, as expressed by Eq.~\eqref{eq:2}.

 After determining the waveguide widths that render the on-site potential throughout the lattice, it is important to mention that in order to maintain a constant hopping term of $J=0.01$ while modulating the on-site energy, the gaps between the waveguides must be carefully designed.
 A dedicated section in~\cite{SM} is reserved for discussing the employed coupled mode theory and the mode-solver procedure for asymmetric coupled waveguides.
 It also provides detailed information on the device parameters used for the nano-fabrication.
-Another section focuses on the device fabrication and the proximity correction of the electron beam lithography to realize the dense structure of the photonic lattice~\cite{Gao2022,Xu2022}.
+Another section focuses on the device fabrication and the proximity correction of the electron-beam lithography to realize the dense structure of the photonic lattice~\cite{Gao2022,Xu2022}.
 Fig.~\ref{fig1}(b) shows a scanning electron microscope (SEM) image of the fabricated device, it comprises a photonic mosaic lattice (highlighted in light green), in conjunction with a fan-out configuration of all the lattice sites.
 The fan-out culminates in grating couplers (highlighted in light red) that facilitate top imaging for measuring the intensity in each lattice site.
-To examine the excitation dynamics in the lattice, devices with different propagation lengths are nano-fabricated in intervals of 200 \textmu m.
+To examine the excitation dynamics in the lattice, devices with different propagation lengths are nano-fabricated in intervals of $200$~\textmu m.
 In order to avoid any cross-talk between the excitation sites, two uniform adjacent lattices are employed for each length, with one tailored to excite the even sites and the other to excite the odd sites.